 |Comprise of different cellular organelles, including the nucleus, mitochondria, lysosomes, Golgi apparatus, etc.||Comprise of similar types of cells, specialized for a unique function.|

-The cell is the smallest structural and functional unit of life.
-There is no living creature existing on the planet earth without the cell.
+A cell is the smallest structural and functional unit of life.
 Therefore it is referred to as a fundamental unit of life.
 Every function of the body is executed through these minute cells.

 The term cell was first coined in the year 1665 by an English scientist Robert Hooke.
 Among all the living organisms, some organisms are unicellular, consisting of only one cell, which is capable of performing all the life functions.
-These unicellular organisms include amoeba, algae, bacteria, fungi, protista etc. Multicellular organisms consist of different types of cells which have specialized functions.
-Plants, animals, human beings, birds are examples of multicellular organisms.
+These unicellular organisms include amoeba, bacteria, Protista (majorly unicellular, few protists are multicellular) etc. Multicellular organisms consist of different types of cells which have specialized functions.
+Plants, animals, human beings, and birds are examples of multicellular organisms.

 There are two different types of cells, the prokaryotic cells and the eukaryotic cells and these differences are mainly based on the presence and absence of the nucleus in their cell.

 Tissues are groups of similar cells, working together to perform a specific function.
-They are structurally and functionally similar to the cells.
-The word tissue is mainly derived from a Latin word meaning weave.
+The word tissue is mainly derived from “tissue” – a French word which is the past participle of the tisser (verb), “to weave”.

 In the plant kingdom, tissues are divided into two different types: Meristematic tissue and Permanent tissue.